Best Reflective Gear for Running in the Dark

 What we liked: long-lasting light with adjustable brightness and taillight

-What we didn't like: a little on the bulkier side if you aren’t used to running in headlamps
+What could be better: a little on the bulkier side if you aren’t used to running in headlamps

 One standout headlamp we particularly enjoy is the BioLite Dash 450.
 This long-lasting headlamp offers six modes for the front light: red vision, white spot, white flood, white combo, strobe, burst mode, and a red vision rear LED light with solid and strobe modes.